nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 Note: Setting the pipline mode in the `register_stage` decorator restricts usage of our stage to NLP pipelines when using the Morpheus command line tool, however there is no such enforcement with the Python API.

-Our refactored class definition now looks like:
+Our refactored class definition is now:

 ```python
 from morpheus.config import Config